YasmeenAlmuhanna/yasmeenalmuhanna.com/_projects/fuelnutrition.markdown

 <div class="project-intro">
   <p>Fuel Nutrition is a sports supplement store specifically targeted for young men.
 The client was looking to expand his business by opening up a flagship salon operating under the same brand.</p>
-  <p>Although I was hired to put together a design concept package, this project evolved to include a set of business strategies and action items for the client to consider in order to strengthen the Fuel Nutrition brand image.</p>
+  <p>Although I was hired to put together an interior design concept for the salon, this project evolved to include a set of business strategies and action items for the client to consider in order to strengthen the brand's image and increase business.</p>
 </div>